-Harriet Robinson Scott was a slave who tried for more than a decade to gain her freedom through the court system.
+Harriet Robinson Scott was an enslaved woman who tried for more than a decade to gain her freedom through the court system.
 In separate cases that were later combined, Harriet Scott and her husband, Dred, sued for their freedom before several courts in Missouri.
 Their case eventually reached the U.S. Supreme Court in Washington, DC.
 It is one of the most important cases ever tried in the United States.

-Harriet Robinson probably lived with many other slaves at Fort Snelling.
-She may have known a slave named Rachel who lived at Fort Snelling from about 1830 to 1834.
+Harriet Robinson probably lived with many other enslaved people at Fort Snelling.
+She may have known an enslaved woman named Rachel who lived at Fort Snelling from about 1830 to 1834.
 Rachel would also later sue for her freedom in the Missouri courts in St. Louis.
 She based her claim on the argument that living in a free territory while at Fort Snelling had made her a free woman.
 In addition to working alongside other people of African descent, Harriet would have also been in contact with European fur traders and Native Americans, especially the Sioux and Ojibwe or Chippewa.

 A Husband and a New Owner for Harriet